ppopolo/ppopolo.github.io/blog_7.md

 <div class="prpl-row">

 <p style="text-align:justify">Watch my recent interview with “Conversations with Calvin: WE the SpecIEs” in which I discussed how smartphone apps support evidence-based clinical practice and help users develop healthy habits (and possibly save lives!), the marketing aspects of custom-built apps for health practitioners, and I even got to demo Straw Phonation exercises (as advocated by my mentor Ingo Titze PhD) and talk about its amazing benefits for professional voice users like actors and singers.
+Click on the still image above to view on YouTube.
 </p>

 <p><a href="mailto:peterpopolo@gmail.com?subject=Contact">Contact</a> me today and let's turn YOUR app idea into reality in as little as 5 weeks!</p>